israelvicars/adverse-event-visualize/README.md

 * A live deployment is available at [adverse-event-visualize-mu.vercel.app](https://adverse-event-visualize-mu.vercel.app)

 ## Development Process
-This project was developed within a 1-hour window (recorded under 1.5 hours) using the following approach:
+This project was developed within a 1.5-hour window using the following plan:

-* **Setup (0:00-0:10)**: Created a Next.js app with MUI, set up basic layout, and installed dependencies (Next.js, MUI, Chart.js).
+* **Setup (0:00-0:10)**: Created a Next.js app with TypeScript, set up Tailwind CSS and Shadcn UI components, and installed dependencies.
 * **API Integration & Search (0:10-0:30)**: Built a server-side route handler (/api/adverse-events) to fetch OpenFDA data, added SearchBar.tsx for drug search.
 * **Seriousness Filter & Metrics (0:30-0:45)**: Implemented FilterDropdown.tsx and MetricsDisplay.tsx to filter by seriousness and display metrics (total, deaths, hospitalizations, etc.).
 * **Time Trend Visualization (0:45-0:55)**: Added TrendChart.tsx for a bar chart of events by year using Chart.js.
 * **Testing & Final Tweaks (0:55-1:00)**: Tested with sample drugs (e.g., "DURAGESIC-100", "ASPIRIN"), fixed bugs, and ensured functionality.
+* **Research & Overage (1:00-1:30)**: Extra time dedicated to explore public API and for things to go wrong

 I used Cursor as my IDE, an LLM (Grok 3) for brainstorming and code suggestions, and git for version control (commits marked milestones 1-5).
 The screen recording captures this process, submitted within 4 hours of receiving the challenge.

 ## Technical Choices & Tradeoffs
 * **Next.js with App Router**: Chosen for rapid setup, server-side rendering, and API routes, ensuring production-readiness.
 Tradeoff: Limited time prevented exploring other frameworks like Remix or Svelte.
-* **Material-UI (MUI)**: Selected for its professional, healthcare-friendly styling and quick component integration.
-Tradeoff: Default MUI styling was prioritized over custom CSS for speed, potentially limiting unique design.
+* **Tailwind CSS & Shadcn UI**: Selected for rapid development with utility-first CSS and accessible, customizable components.
+Tradeoff: Learning curve for utility classes, but offset by excellent documentation and type safety.
 * **Chart.js for Visualization**: Lightweight and easy to integrate, but lacks advanced features (e.g., tooltips, animations) due to time constraints.
 * **No Caching or Error Handling**: Omitted for simplicity; in production, I'd add caching (e.g., React Query) and robust error boundaries.
-* **API Limit=100**: Caps results for performance, but limits comprehensive data analysis—ideal for demo but not scalable without pagination.
+* **API Limit=1000**: Caps results for performance, but limits comprehensive data analysis—ideal for demo but not scalable without pagination.

 ## Production-Readiness Considerations
 * **Server-Side API Calls**: Reduces client-side load, but no rate limiting or retry logic was added due to time.
-* **Responsive Design**: MUI ensures mobile-friendliness, but extensive testing was skipped.
+* **Responsive Design**: Tailwind's mobile-first approach ensures responsiveness, but extensive testing was skipped.
 * **Security**: No API keys needed, but encodeURIComponent sanitizes inputs—production would require more robust validation.
 * **Testing**: Basic manual testing was done; unit tests (e.g., Jest, React Testing Library) were omitted for time but are critical for production.

 ## Future Improvements (If More Time)
+* **Theme Customization**: Leverage Tailwind's theme configuration for custom branding.
 * **Advanced Filtering**: Add pharmacological class or route filters from the API.
 * **Pagination**: Implement skip and limit for larger datasets.
 * **Error Handling**: Add loading states, retry logic, and user-friendly error messages.
 * **Data Caching**: Use SWR or React Query for better performance.
 * **Accessibility**: Enhance ARIA labels and keyboard navigation for WCAG compliance.
 * **UI Polish**: Add custom animations, tooltips for charts, and a more detailed layout.
+* **Component Library**: Expand Shadcn UI component usage for consistent UI patterns.

 ## Documentation